zowe/docs-site/docs/user-guide/start-zowe-zos.md

 Starting and stopping of the `ZWESLSTC` started task for the main Zowe servers is independent of the `ZWESISTC` cross memory server, which is an angel process.
 If you are running more than one `ZWESLSTC` instance on the same LPAR, the instances share the same `ZWESISTC` cross memory server.
 Stopping `ZWESISTC` affects the behavior of all Zowe servers on the same LPAR that use the same cross-memory server name, for example `ZWESIS_STD`.
 The Zowe cross memory server is designed to be a long-lived address space.
 There is no requirement to recycle regularly.
 When the cross memory server is started with a new version of its load module, the cross memory server abandons its current load module instance in LPA and loads the updated version.
 :::

-To end the Zowe cross memory server process, issue the operator stop command through SDSF:
+To end the Zowe cross memory server process, issue the operator stop command:

 ```
-/P ZWESISTC
+S ZWESISTC
 ```

 :::note
-If MVS commands are used to stop the cross memory server, the `/` before `P` should be removed.
+If using SDSF to start the cross memory server, enter `/` before `S`.
 :::